Saint Charles Borromeo – Readings

 Charles Borromeo was an outstanding shepherd.
 He could have spent the rest of his life in the luxury of the papal court while ‘hired men’ were given the responsibility of his diocese of Milan, using it resources to line their pockets.
 But he returned to the diocese for which he had been consecrated bishop and, living a simple lifestyle, and devoted all his energies to the spiritual and material well-being of his flock, especially those in need.

-He also was responsible for setting up centres where dedicated priests would be trained in the pastoral skills they needed to serve God’s people and which became models followed by the Church all over the world.
+He also was responsible for setting up centres where dedicated priests would be trained in the pastoral skills they needed to serve God’s people.
+These became models followed by the Church all over the world.
+We pray today for good bishops and priests who are good shepherds and pastors, and also that one day there will be just one Shepherd and one Flock.

 The First Reading from the Letter to the Romans discusses the Church as one Body with many Members.
 Paul begins by warning each one in the community not to think of themselves more highly than others.
 This, of course, was a major problem of the Church in the time of Charles Borromeo.
 It was a time of patronage and benefices, when some of the senior clergy rubbed shoulders with aristocracy, loaded themselves with grandiose titles and lived in ostentatious luxury, all while surrounded by poverty and hardship.